margaretstorey/emsezurich2023/activities/project2.md

 #### Preparation

-Before starting this project, you should read the slides and assigned papers posted on qualitative methods and mixed/multi methods, and refer to the slides on "formulating good research questions", as well as the slides on "conducting disruptive research".
+Before starting this project, you should read the slides posted on theories and mixed/multi methods, and refer to the slides on "formulating good research questions", as well as the slides on "conducting disruptive research".

 #### Instructions